dbzl-project11/dbzl-project11.github.io/rules/coachingRules.md

 3) When team decisions are tied (including the coaches' vote), coaches will decide how to break the tie.
 But effort must be made to show discussion and compromise with all team members.

-4) Coaches are to be the leader of conversations and are expected to start conversations when supporters are quiet or unsure about what to do.
+4) Coaches are to be the leader of conversations and are expected to start conversations when supporters are quiet or unsure about what to do.While this can be done in VC or DM, the expectation is that some record of these discussions will be made in the team chat.

 5) Coaches are expected to spend about 3-5 hours per week to coordinate builds, tests, and discussions.
 This may vary by team needs.